Utah Diminished Value Claims

 Metcalf v.
 Mellen, 192 P. 676 (Utah 1920)

-The Utah Supreme Court held that in an action for damage to an automobile, the proper measure of damages includes the difference between the vehicle’s market value immediately before and immediately after the injury.
-The court further recognized that a plaintiff may recover not only the reasonable cost of repairs, but also any remaining depreciation in market value after repairs are completed, so long as such loss is proven.
+The Utah Supreme Court held that damages for an injured automobile include the difference in the vehicle's market value immediately before and after the collision.
+The court went further, recognizing that a plaintiff can recover the reasonable cost of repairs and any remaining depreciation in market value once those repairs are finished — provided the loss is actually proven.

 Below are answers to common questions about Utah diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-Utah follows a fault based system.
-The at fault driver’s insurer may be responsible for diminished value in addition to repairs.
+Utah follows a fault-based system, so the at-fault driver's insurer can be on the hook for diminished value in addition to repair costs.

-Can I file diminished value against my own insurance in Utah?
+Can I claim this through my own insurance company?

-Generally no, unless your policy specifically provides that coverage.
+Generally no, unless your own policy specifically includes that coverage.

-There is no official Utah formula.
-Premier uses a structured market comparison method analyzing real vehicles with and without accident history to determine measurable loss.
+There's no official state formula.
+Premier uses a structured market comparison of real vehicles with and without accident history to measure the actual loss.

 Utah generally allows three years for property damage claims.

-Yes, but many claims require strong documentation and professional support to achieve resolution.
+Yes, but many claims need strong documentation and professional support before they resolve fairly.